0x45z/0x45z.github.io/projects/SentinelHoneypot.md

 This project enables aspiring and junior analysts to understand how Microsoft Sentinel works, practice using its interface and KQL queries, and practice triaging and remediating cyberattacks in a safe environment.

-The development process for this project can be found here [here.](Link here)
+The development process for this project can be found [here.](Link here)

 This document will showcase the SOC environment through triage and analysis of simulated and real cyberattacks.